 If you applied for and received a PPP loan (Paycheck Protection Program), you may be facing a rapidly approaching deadline to file for loan forgiveness.
 The SBA is currently accepting second draw PPP loan applications from participating lenders during a period running from January 13, 2021 to March 31, 2021.
 The deadline for applications is subject to change, however, and borrowers are encouraged to keep a close eye on the Small Business Administration website.

 In the meantime, if you applied for and received a PPP (Paycheck Protection Program) loan, you may be eligible for loan forgiveness.
 PPP forgiveness programs are available for business owners to help reduce (or even eliminate) the repayment of the loan, and a CPA from Aldridge Borden can help you navigate the forgiveness process, giving your business its best chance at a brighter future.

 Time is quickly running out to apply for PPP loan forgiveness, so let’s answer a few basic questions.

-Anyone who applied for and received PPP loans may be eligible for loan forgiveness.
-One major qualification is how that PPP loan money was spent.
+Anyone who applies for and receives PPP loans may be eligible for loan forgiveness.
+One major qualification is how that PPP loan money is spent.

-You may be eligible if you spent your loan proceeds (during the 8 or 24-week period after disbursement) on:
+You may be eligible if you spend your loan proceeds (during the 8 or 24-week period after disbursement) on: